T-800a/SME.Gen/README.md

 - download INTEL in a compound

 #### Rewards
+##### Player Gear
+A player ranks up with every succesfully completed task.
+With every new Rank the player will get acces to more, better gear in the virtual Arsenal.

+##### Vehicles
 for completing a set (2) of missions:
 - MobileHQ / mobile respawn
 - armed MRAP